ghiculescu/payaus-docs/_posts/timesheets/2013-07-17-allowances.md

 Xero allows you to create ["allowance" Pay Items](http://help.xero.com/help/PayrollHDIAddEarningRate.htm), but these can only be applied during Pay Runs, *not* on Timesheets.
 As a result, they can not be imported from other systems, such as PayAus.

 A workaround is available &mdash; simply create your allowance as a regular, "Ordinary Time", Pay Item, with a name that matches the export name in PayAus.
-The data will then be correctly imported from PayAus to your Xero timesheets.
+Ensure that the unit type is set to "Hours", so that it works with Xero timesheets.
+The data can then be correctly imported from PayAus to your Xero timesheets.

-While this will generally not cause any other issues, you may wish to consult your accountant or bookkeeper if you use this workaround.
+While this will generally not cause any other issues, though it may look a bit odd on payslips.
+You may wish to consult your accountant or bookkeeper if you use this workaround.